By now, we’ve all read about the elderly Singaporean man who had a hospital bill of $4,477, of which MediShield Life only paid $4.50.

 The definition is pretty packed with meaning, so here’s what each key word means.

-mandatory: This means that MediShield Life is compulsory for all Singaporeans and Permanent Residents, with no option to opt out, and no need to apply.
+mandatory: This means that MediShield Life is compulsory for all Singaporeans and Permanent Residents, with no option to opt out, and no requirement to apply.

 basic protection: MediShield Life is meant to give Singaporeans a basic safety net against large hospital bills, but it is by no means a substitute for private insurance and integrated shield plans.
-Claims are sized for treatment in subsidised government hospitals.
+Claim limits are sized for subsidised treatment in government hospitals.

 all Singaporeans and Permanent Residents: MediShield Life covers everyone, regardless of any pre-existing conditions.

-for life: There is no expiry for MediShield Life coverage.
+for life: You are covered for life, and there is no expiry for MediShield Life coverage.

 MediShield Life is enacted under the MediShield Life Scheme Act and administered by the Central Provident Fund (CPF) Board, with oversight from the MediShield Life Council and in close partnership with the Ministry of Health.